tingyaohsu/SciCap/README.md

 ### Example JSON Object

-An actual JSON object from SciCap:
+An actual JSON object from SCICAP:

 ```
 {